 Waterproof your fabric

 The fabric should be waterproof.
-The best waterproof ground blind on the market is not bought; it’s optimized at home.
-Ground blind specifications typically say either ‘water-resistant’ or ‘waterproof’.
-If it only says water-resistant, I recommend taking your ground blind into the garden and spraying it all over with this fabric guard (magical potion) from 303 products.
+The best waterproof option on the market is not bought; it’s optimized at home.
+Specifications typically say either ‘water-resistant’ or ‘waterproof’.
+If it only says water-resistant, I recommend taking it into the garden and spraying it all over with this fabric guard (magical potion) from 303 products.

 You may hear people tell you to use a silicon-based product.Do not!